Does an Anti-Inflammatory Diet Improve Sleep?

 What Does the Research Say About Anti-Inflammatory Diets and Sleep?

-The Dietary Inflammatory Index (DII) — a validated tool scoring 45 dietary components on their inflammatory potential — is the main instrument researchers use to study this question.
-Population data is consistent: more inflammatory diets predict worse sleep.
-NHANES data across 30,121 adults shows the most pro-inflammatory dietary quintile carries 40% higher odds of short sleep.
-A 2025 study combining NHANES with Mendelian randomization found each one-unit DII increase raises sleep disorder risk by 12.9%, with evidence that the causal direction runs from diet to sleep disruption rather than the reverse.
+The Dietary Inflammatory Index (DII) — a validated tool scoring up to 45 dietary components on their inflammatory potential — is the main instrument researchers use to study this question.
+Population data is consistent: more inflammatory diets are associated with worse sleep.
+NHANES data across 30,121 adults shows the highest E-DII quintile carries 40% higher odds of short sleep.
+A 2025 study combining NHANES with Mendelian randomization found each one-unit DII increase was associated with higher sleep disorder risk by 12.9%, with suggestive genetic evidence involving individual DII-related nutrients, though the authors caution that more evidence is needed before drawing causal conclusions.

 The largest US population study on this question is Kase et al. (2021), drawing on NHANES data from 2005-2016 across 30,121 adults aged 20 and older.
-Adults in the highest E-DII quintile — meaning the most pro-inflammatory dietary pattern — had 40% greater odds of short sleep duration of six hours or less compared to the lowest quintile (OR=1.40, 95% CI: 1.21-1.61).
+Adults in the highest E-DII quintile — meaning the highest pro-inflammatory dietary pattern — had 40% greater odds of short sleep duration of six hours or less compared to the lowest quintile (OR=1.40, 95% CI: 1.21-1.61).
 Long sleep duration of nine hours or more was also elevated in higher E-DII quintiles (OR=1.23), creating a U-shaped relationship where both too-short and too-long sleep associate with inflammatory diets.
 Sleep disturbance risk rose in the highest quintile as well (OR=1.14, 95% CI: 1.02-1.27).

 Diagram of mechanisms linking diet and insomnia